ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 # Diagrams {#diagrams}

 This appendix provides visual representations of the key operations described in this document.
-For implementation details, see {{Pseudocode and Examples}}.
+For implementation details, see {{pseudocode-and-examples}}.

 ## IPv4 Address Conversion Diagram {#ipv4-address-conversion-diagram}